-Over the last month and a half, many retail shops, restaurants, and cafes reopened.
-In all reopened stores, customers and workers must wear a mask.
+All reopened businesses follow new Covid-19 protocols.
+In most businesses, all customers and workers must wear a mask.
 Many stores have installed plastic shields between cashiers and customers.
-Tape lines on the floor show how far to stand apart in a line.
+Tape lines on the floor show how far to stand apart when waiting in a line.
 And in-store cleaning schedules are more frequent.

 Many businesses in small spaces limit the number of customers allowed in the store at any one time.
-In many restaurants and cafes, customers are seated at every other table.
+Some have lines of people waiting outside three to six feet apart.

-To enter the mall, you must get your temperature checked, clean your hands with alcohol and gel, and step on a sanitation mat.
-During the first two hours of business, priority is given to people over 65.
+To enter a shopping mall, you must get your temperature checked, clean your hands with alcohol and gel, and step on a sanitation mat.
+During the first two hours, the mall is open, priority is given to people over 65.